zoekowzan/hawbridge_coders/TheApplication.md

 While there are a couple of files in this repository that are critical for setting up the ruby-sinatra 'infrastructure', the entire website can be coded in a single file, for example [hello.rb](/hello.rb).

+This creates 3 'pages' or 'endpoints' to our website.
+Each page is served from the same basic site, e.g. if you are serving your site on heroku at http://dmlond-hawbridge-coders.herokuapp.com, this would make 3 pages available for you to visit on this 'domain'

+'/'
+The root page, which can also be called the 'index' for the site.
+This is the page that is served when the domain is visited in the browser without any extra directories.

+'/hello'
+This page can be accessed at http://dmlond-hawbridge-coders.herokuapp.com/hello.
+We append '/hello' to the domain to get to this page.

+'/goodbye'
+Another page on the site.

+You can edit this file, and either change what is 'returned' by each page definition, or add your own page definitions.
+We will be learning about sinatra, so for now just stick to returning simple strings (words in single or double quotes).
+Also, you may want to create a separate branch to make changes and autodeploy the branch to heroku instead of master to keep this in sync with dmlond/master.

 ### Alternatives
 There are a number of other ruby frameworks for ruby: